 (b) a position held by a person engaged in a professional capacity;

-“sub-head of branch” means an officer in control of some recognised section of a division of the staff of the Public Transport Authority who receives his instructions from and communicates with the head of the branch directly;
+sub-head of branch means an officer in control of some recognised section of a division of the staff of the Public Transport Authority who receives his instructions from and communicates with the head of the branch directly;

-“transport Minister” means the Minister responsible for the administration of the Public Transport Authority Act 2003;
+transport Minister means the Minister responsible for the administration of the Public Transport Authority Act 2003;

-“Union” means the body known as the West Australian Railway Officers Union.
+Union means the body known as the West Australian Railway Officers Union.

 (2) Subject to this Division, the Union shall be deemed to be, and shall have and enjoy all of the rights, privileges and duties of, an organisation registered under this Act.